 Former Texas Senator Davis’s public service career spans three decades.
 She graduated first in her class at Texas Christian University, later graduating with honors from Harvard Law School.
 As a first-generation college graduate, she has worked hard under challenging circumstances to improve public and higher education, fighting to prevent dramatic funding cuts to Texas public schools, and co-authoring a law that enabled the growth of high performing charter schools in her state.

-The DLS will take place on Thursday, October 16, 2014 at 7:00 PM.
+This distinguished lecture will take place on Thursday, April 21, 2015 at 7:00 PM.
 It will be held at the Wagner-Noël Performing Arts Center, 1310 N FM 1788, Midland, TX 79707.
 Bob Brescia, Executive Director of the John Ben Shepperd Public Leadership Institute and Pat Canty, Publisher of the Odessa American will co-moderate the panel.
 The event is free and open to the public – no tickets or reservations required.

 The John Ben Shepperd Public Leadership Institute is the state’s Center of Excellence for public leadership education, ethics, and public service.
 It prepares young Texans in these areas and conducts on-site leadership training at schools and organizations throughout Texas.
 The JBS Institute is co-located and part of the University of Texas of the Permian Basin (UTPB).
-Information about the Shepperd Institute and the Texas Leadership Forum is available at www.shepperdinstitute.com.
+Information about the Shepperd Institute’s services and events is available at www.shepperdinstitute.com.